 RULE 1007-2 MAILING LIST OR MATRIX

 The debtor shall file separately, but at the same time as the petition, a list containing the name and address of each creditor which shall serve as a mailing matrix.
-The mailing matrix shall be signature verified and submitted in the format specified by the Clerk’s Office, available at www.flnb.uscourts.gov.
+The mailing matrix shall be signature verified and submitted in the format specified by the Clerk’s Office, form available online.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Link page that provides links to various Official Forms and Local Forms.
+At the time of this amendment these were Local Form 1-Inst (Instructions for Creating a Mailing Matrix) and Local Form LF-36-M (Matrix/List of Creditors), available at the court’s website.

 2020 Amendment